fmlin429/DiabetesPredictionAI/README.md

 Naive Bayes and LDA (included in a sparate program with got Lower accuracy results)

+### 7.2.
+Build Models (Non-Supervised Learning)

+A simple Feedforward Neural Network was built based on the features given.

-## 5. Publish and Deployed to Watson Machine Learning
+## 8. Publish and Deploy Model to Watson Machine Learning

 Please follow the steps in the code.